thataruby/dog-eared-books/README.md

 20. Finally, I connected the repository to PWS and pushed it to the PWS repository for deployment.
 21. I'm finished!

+## Diagram

+## The use of git in software development
+Git is a version control system that helps developers track changes in their codebase, making it easier to manage and collaborate on projects.
+It allows multiple developers to work on the same project simultaneously, supports branching and merging, and provides a history of all changes, enabling easy rollback to previous versions if needed.

+## Why Django?
+I believe that one of the reasons Django was chosen is because it uses Python, a language we have been studying since the first semester.
+This allows students to focus directly on platform-based programming concepts without having to learn a new syntax, as they are already familiar with Python.

+## Why are Django Models Called ORMs?
+Django models are called ORMs (Object Relational Mapping) because of their nature of directly converting data into tables.
+As a result, developers don't need to interact directly with data tables like in SQL but can create and access data directly from the model.